HOW TO USE DESCRIPTIVE ANALYTICS

 How frequently you use statistical analyses in your work?
 Is it every day?
 Every week?
 Every quarter?
 Annually?None at all?
-Now it is time together your data and evaluate your performance and get ready to take off.
-Using descriptive analytics is a cutting edge advantage , that is, if you know how to use it.
-As we go along, we will understand how to keep going with your strategies by looking into the intricacies of your data, and delving into which data to examine and use to advance your next move.
+Now it is time together with your data and evaluate your performance and get ready to take off.
+Using descriptive analytics is a cutting-edge advantage, that is if you know how to use it.
+As we go along, we will understand how to keep going with your strategies by looking into the intricacies of your data and be delving into which data to examine and use to advance your next move.

 What is descriptive analytics?
 Descriptive analytics is a preliminary stage of data processing that creates a summary of historical data to yield useful information.
 Its main objective is to uncover valuable insights from the data being analyzed.
 It answers the questioned “What happened?.”